andreyorst/plug.kak/README.md

 ## New Official Home

-The amazing [Andrey Orst][24] has handed this off to me for the foreseesable future, I will do my best to keep plug.kak healthy and working order. :)
+The amazing [Andrey Orst][24] has handed this off to me for the foreseesable future, I will do my best to keep plug.kak healthy and in working order. :)

 # plug.kak
 [![GitHub issues][1]][2] ![license][3]